bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

     to generate Bokeh graph renderers directly from NetworkX data.

 pandas
-    Necessary for the :func:`~bokeh.plotting.Figure.hexbin` function.
+    Necessary for the :func:`~bokeh.plotting.figure.hexbin` function.
     Additionally, having pandas installed makes some aspects of Bokeh simpler to use.
 For example, glyph functions are able to automatically convert pandas DataFrames to Bokeh data sources.